 - On average, nearly 2300 car trips are made across the causeway every day between April and October (2005 data).
 Four times this number of cars crosses the causeway on summer weekends.

-- It is estimated that 10,000 animals die on the causeway annually, according to surveys by the Canadian Wildlife Service - Environment Canada (CWS).
-Most are leopard frogs but 99 other species of frogs, turtles, snakes, birds, and mammals have been run over including rare and endangered species.
+- Hundreds of animals are killed by vehicles on the causeway annually, according to surveys by the Canadian Wildlife Service – Environment Canada (CWS).
+Most are frogs but 99 other species of frogs, turtles, snakes, birds, and mammals have been run over including rare and endangered species.

-- So many turtles are being run over at Long Point that the causeway is now ranked the 5th deadliest road in the world for turtles.
+- So many turtles were being run over at Long Point that the causeway is now ranked the 4th deadliest road in the North America for turtles.

 - The Big Creek Marsh acts as a giant natural kidney for the entire watershed.
 Because the marsh now has only one outlet into Long Point Bay, sediment and pollution-laden water now flows directly into the bay instead of being purified by the marsh.